Find a Registered Dental Hygienist

 FOOTNOTES

-While a hitherto undiagnosed patient/client with an eating disorder will likely be first referred to a primary care provider (e.g., family physician) by a dental hygienist practising in Ontario, the patient/client may go on to receive specialized psychiatric care for these mental health disorders.
+1 While a hitherto undiagnosed patient/client with an eating disorder will likely be first referred to a primary care provider (e.g., family physician) by a dental hygienist practising in Ontario, the patient/client may go on to receive specialized psychiatric and medical care for these primarily psychosomatic, mental health disorders.
+Dietician engagement for nutritional counselling is also often important.
+With regard to rumination disorder, the main treatment is behavioural therapy (e.g., diaphragmatic breathing) to stop regurgitation.

-Binge-eating disorder can lead to obesity, which may lead to diabetes with associated gum disease.
-There also may the problem of tooth decay due to repeated snacking.
+6 Binge-eating disorder can lead to obesity, which in turn can lead to diabetes with associated gum disease.
+Tooth decay due to repeated snacking may also be a problem.

 * Includes oral hygiene instruction, fitting a mouth guard, taking an impression, etc.